Ben Sherman: History

-Mods embraced the brand, especially as Sugarman was using higher-quality materials and stitching detail than the imported shirts.
+Mods quickly embraced the brand, especially as Sugarman was using higher-quality materials and stitching detail than the imported shirts.
 The Ben Sherman Originals label was created, and by 1965, the company had opened a small office on the upper floors of an office-block in a London backstreet.
 This acted as the showroom for their shirt and beachwear collections.
 The first Ben Sherman store was opened on Brighton's Duke Street in 1967.
+Writing of the brand in 2015, the Guardian wrote that it was "on a par with labels like Fred Perry for the mod set in the 60s".

-Ben Sherman remained popular in the late 70s and early 80s as acts including The Jam, The Specials and Madness helped the brand appeal to the mod revival and rude boy movements.
+Ben Sherman remained popular in the late 70s and early 80s as acts including The Jam, The Specials, and Madness helped the brand appeal to the mod revival and rude boy movements.
+The brand also, along with Fred Perry, Lonsdale, Dr. Martens, and to a lesser extent Levi's, became associated with skinheads at this time.

-In later years Benjamin Sugarman sold his business in 1975 and retired to Australia.
+Benjamin Sugarman sold his business in 1975 and retired to Australia.
 The company passed through a number of hands in the following years.
 In 1993, British investor 3i backed a management buyout of Ben Sherman Limited from Northern Ireland-based Dunkeld fashion group, then in receivership, for £4 million which resulted in the creation of the Sherman Cooper Group.
 In 2000, 3i financed a second management-buyout that created Ben Sherman PLC.
-In mid-2004, Oxford Industries Inc. of Atlanta purchased the Ben Sherman brand for £80 million (then US $146 million) from 3i and Irish venture capital company Enterprise Equity.
+In mid-2004, Oxford Industries Inc. of Atlanta purchased the Ben Sherman brand for £80 million (then US$146 million) from 3i and Irish venture capital company Enterprise Equity.
 In October 2009, Ben Sherman opened a store at 39 Savile Row.
 Oxford Industries Inc. completed the sale of Ben Sherman to Marquee Brands, controlled by the US investment group Neuberger Berman for £41m in 2015.
 In turn, UK operations were licensed out to The Baird Group (BMB Clothing).

 At the 2021 Tokyo Olympics, Team GB’s opening ceremony outfits were designed by Ben Sherman creative director Mark Williams.
 Drawing on the Mod heritage of the brand, athletes wore civilian Harrington jackets and button-down shirts.
+In March 2024, the company launched its first ever golf-focused apparel collection.
+At the 2024 Paris Olympics, Ben Sherman once again outfitted Team GB.

+Image

+The Ben Sherman brand has often been compared to fellow British clothing brand Fred Perry and Lonsdale.
+As well as being worn by several prominent bands, Ben Sherman has also been featured in several films, including 2006's This is England.

+In July 2015, The Guardian described Ben Sherman as being at a 'low ebb as a trendsetter,' saying that Ben Sherman was now a 'safe choice', but that 'history could help its relaunch'.